 Six AP with WE Service Courses Available

-The program is currently piloting with six courses:
+The program is available in these six courses:

 Seven guiding principles inform the development of the AP with WE Service program.
 Service projects are: